Back to docs

 update_doc_timestampsPostToolUse (Edit/Write)Updates “Last Updated” in kit_tools docs

-detect_phase_completionPostToolUse (Edit)Notes feature spec criteria and milestone task completions; suggests validate-feature when all criteria are done
+detect_phase_completionPostToolUse (Edit)Notes feature spec criteria and milestone task completions; suggests validate-implementation when all criteria are done

 validate_seeded_templatePostToolUse (Edit/Write)Validates seeded templates for unfilled placeholders